Quantum-Press/Viewports/README.md

 ## Overview

-**Quantum Viewports** extends the Gutenberg editor with viewport-specific controls for standard blocks.
+**Quantum Viewports** extends the Gutenberg BlockEditor with viewport-specific controls for standard blocks.
 It allows editors and developers to adjust block properties such as **margin, padding, and other style attributes** independently for **desktop, tablet, and mobile**, without needing separate CSS or media queries.

-The plugin is designed to integrate seamlessly into the block editor workflow while providing a **developer-friendly API** for extending style rendering to custom blocks.

 ---

 ## Features
 - **Viewport-specific controls**
   Adjust block styles per viewport directly in the Gutenberg sidebar.
 - **Keyframe-style UI**
   Each viewport has a “keyframe” view for inspecting the CSS generated for that viewport.
 Styles can be reviewed, deleted, or restored per viewport.
 - **Developer extensibility**
   Add custom style renderers for blocks or themes via the `registerRenderer` API.
 You can control rendering order, CSS selectors, and panel/label hooks.
 - **CSS output preview**
   Inspect the generated CSS for each block and viewport without leaving the editor.